 Hold the rubber ducky and towel and say or sign, "Time for bath."
 The child will begin to associate the object with the routine phrase "Time for bath" to help understand the language.

-Take pictures of important places, such as church or synagogue, local grocery, etc. on your cell phone.
+Take pictures of important places, such as a church or synagogue or local grocery on your cell phone.

 Later, show the child the cell phone photo, and add the language: "We are going to the grocery store.
 Let's get your coat," and let your child find the picture.

 As the child gets a little older, you can use a small, two or three minute hourglass egg or sand timer.
 Another option is various apps on your phone that have visual ways of showing how much time is left.